 The studio operates five days a week and is open to any interested adult with a developmental disability.
 A person seeking services does not need prior artmaking experience, but rather needs to demonstrate an interest in becoming involved with the creative process.
-We have encouraged people with a wide range of skills and abilities to find their own artistic voice and to pursue themes of personal interest.
+We have encouraged people with a wide range of skills and abilities to find their own artistic voice and to pursue a career in the visual arts.
 Our four core programs are described briefly below.

 Studio Arts Program

 Creativity Explored provides studio artists workspace, instruction, and opportunities to explore a wide variety of media.
-Studio artists choose media and subject matter, and trained professional artists are available to assist each studio artist in exploring the creative process.
+Studio artists choose media and subject matter, and trained professional artists are available to assist each studio artist to develop a meaningful arts practice.
 Printmaking, painting, drawing, sculpture, ceramics, and fabric art are included in a program designed to meet the needs, choices, and preferences of each studio artist.

 Community Arts Program

 Creativity Explored provides studio artists opportunities to visit Bay Area museums, galleries, and local artists’ studios.
 Groups of four studio artists are accompanied by an art instructor to experience and participate in the Bay Area arts community.